guillaumelauzier/42dico/README.md

 # C 01

 1. **ft**: This function accepts a pointer to an integer as a parameter and sets the value pointed by the integer pointer to 42.
 The function doesn't return anything (void).
-The function is prototyped as follows:

 2. **ultimate_ft**: This function takes a nine-level deep pointer to an integer as an argument and sets the value pointed by this nine-level pointer to 42.
 The function doesn't return anything (void).
-The function is prototyped as follows:

 3. **swap**: This function swaps the values of two variables.
 It would likely take two pointers to variables as arguments and interchange the values at those memory addresses.